teekay/eleventy-plugin-jamcomments/README.md

 Spin up your own instance of the [JamComments API](https://github.com/teekay/JamComments) or sign up for the [hosted version](https://jamcomments.io).

 To use this plugin, you will need to store the URL to your JamComments instance (https://example.com/api/comments) and your API key.
 You will find the latter on your JamComments dashboard.
-A good way to store these is in an `.env` file.
+A good way to store these is in a `.env` file.

 ## Installation